alicht/GAsamplelesson/README.md

 ----

-# Pre-ES6 example
+## Pre-ES6 example
+### Simple way to create objects via their prototype

 Let's start by creating a new object using Object.create.
 ```
 //new object
 var shirt = {size:6, gender: "womens", construction: "slipper" };
 ```
-We can build new objects using this existing object as a prototype.:
+We can build new objects using this existing object as a prototype:
 ```
 // creating a new object that uses shirt as a prototype
 var magicShirt = Object.create ( shirt ); // whatever we pass in will be the prototype for the new object
--if we logged out magicShirt we'd see that it's exactly the same as shirt because it inherited all of shoes properties
+-if we logged out magicShirt we'd see that it's exactly the same as shirt because it inherited all of shirt's properties
 ```
+An Object inherits from its parent Object ie the prototype.
+Each time we create a new Object, that Object immediately and automatically has access to all of the properties defined in its parent Object.
+In our Shirt example, this means that every single time we make a new Shirt, they have access to all of the properties defined in the Constructor (size, gender, construction, etc).

-can add new properties to magicShirt:
+###### can add new properties to magicShirt:
 ```
 magicShirt.color = "ruby";
 magicShirt.material = "cotton";
 magicShirt.usage = "daily";
 ```
-# But this could get messy... introducing regular Constructor functions for prototypes.
+## But this is very time consuming... a faster way is by introducing regular Constructor functions for prototypes.

-An Object inherits from its parent Object ie the prototype.
-Each time we create a new Object, that Object immediately and automatically has access to all of the properties defined in its parent Object.
-In our Shirt example, this means that every single time we make a new Shirt, they have access to all of the properties defined in the Constructor (size, gender, construction, etc).
-This is known as Prototypal Inheritance.

-Using inheritance we can create new objects with our existing objects as prototypes.

-Now we're ready to build a Constructor function .
-Constructor- will allow us to set up inheritance while also assigning specific property values.
+Let's build a Constructor function- ie a function that will allow us to set up inheritance while also assigning specific property values.

+we'll start by creating a shirt Object again:

 ```
 // we capitalize this function to distinguish it as a maker of an entire class of objects